CrunchyData/postgres-operator/docs/content/architecture/high-availability.md

 healthy synchronous replica is present, a guarantee of the most up-to-date data during a failover event.

-This comes at a cost of performance as PostgreSQL: as PostgreSQL has to wait for a transaction to be committed on all synchronous replicas, a connected client will have to wait longer than if the transaction only had to be committed on the primary (which is how asynchronous replication works).
+This comes at a cost of performance: PostgreSQL has to wait for a transaction to be committed on all synchronous replicas, and a connected client will have to wait longer than if the transaction only had to be committed on the primary (which is how asynchronous replication works).
 Additionally, there is a potential impact to availability: if a synchronous replica crashes, any writes